 How Does It Work?

 Palliative sedation must be medically managed by a healthcare provider.
 Palliative sedation is ordered by a patient’s physician after carefully evaluating the patient’s symptoms, disease process and prognosis and discussion with the patient and the family/caregivers.
 The sedating medications can be given to the patient in several ways — most often in an IV (intravenous) or subcutaneously (under the skin).
-This is done in the home, hospital or care facility.
+This is most typically done in a hospital or care facility.

 Isn’t Palliative Sedation Controversial?